 Manuscripts should be submitted in “Times New Roman”, font size 12, double spaced.

 Each new paragraph should be indented except for the first paragraph under a heading.

 3.2.
 Parts and length of manuscripts

 Articles should be between 3,000 and 10,000 words long, including tables, boxes, footnotes and references, with an abstract of no more than 100 words.
-The number of characters in a Japanese manuscript will be determined separately.

 The manuscript should be submitted in separate files for the following parts: (1) title page; (2)main text file; (3) tables, figures, appendices and supporting information.

 ii.
 The full names of the author(s), specifying the name of the corresponding author, i.e. the person who will have the primary responsibility for communicating with the journal during the manuscript submission, peer review and publication process.

 iii.
 The institutional affiliation(s) where the work was conducted and e-mail address(es) of the author(s), with a footnote indicating the current affiliation(s), if different from the one(s) where the work was conducted;

 iv.
 Acknowledgments.
 Besides indicating any contributions from persons who do not meet